LucLabarriere/light-projects.nvim/README.md

 	run = { cmd = function() print("Hello") end, type = lp.cmdtypes.lua_function }
 ```

 - `lp.cmdtypes.sequential`: Executes the given command in order.
-This may have
+This is kind of
-  undefined behaviors if mixed command types are passed.
-For example, in the
+  experimental and may have undefined behaviors if mixed command types are
-  `cpp` example above, the `build_and_debug` command defined as:
+  passed.
+For example, in the `cpp` example above, the `build_and_debug` command
+  defined as:

 ```lua
     build_and_debug = { cmd = { 'build', 'debug' }, type = lp.cmdtypes.sequential }